sahilmahi/EPPlus/README.md

 # EPPlus
+**The [JanKallman/EPPlus](https://github.com/JanKallman/EPPlus) repository has been archived by the owner.
+So I fork it to my repository and continue to maintain the source code.**

+---
 **This repository has moved to https://github.com/EPPlusSoftware/EPPlus.**

 **The code in this archive represents the final version of EPPlus under LGPL.
 There will be no more activity here.**